Erik1007/Spock-Rock-Lizard-Scissors-Paper/README.md

 Spock - Rock - Lizzard - Scissors - Paper is a fun game site that has been created to help kids (and anyone else that like the show "The Big Bang Theory") have a little fun and pass the time.
 The game is a modern twist (based off of the charechter Sheldon Coopers's concept) of the original Rochambeau game better known as the folk game rock-paper-scissors.
 The twist is adding two more hand shape possibilities in an effort to statistically reduce the possabilities of the players choosing the same hand shape resulting in a draw.
 This program is set to be a "Best of 7" series so the player/computer has to win 4 games to win the series.

-The game in itself is fairly simple and takes little skill to play as each round (especially when played against a computer) is won more on luck than anything else.
-There for its the perfect game to entertain children and occasionally, fans of the show.
+The game in itself is fairly simple and takes minimal skill to play as each round (especially when played against a computer) as it is more a game of chance than skill.
+Therefore its the perfect game to entertain children and occasionally, fans of the show.
+The value of this game is focused on its ease of use, its accessability and that it is fun and entertaining.

-features of site: The site feateures one main page that is completely responsive to fit on to any screen size.
+Features of site: The site feateures one main page that is completely responsive to fit on to any screen size.
 On the main page there is a picture description showing which hand formation beats another hand formation.
 Below the picture there are 5 buttons, one for each of the hand shapes.
 All the player has to do is pick which hand shape they think will win against the computer.

 Directly below the 5 "Player Choice buttons" is the presentation area fo rthe computers randomly chosen hand shape.
 The program then states who wins and near the botoom of the page there is a score counter for the player and the computer.
 The first competitor to gain four victories wins the series.
 At the bottom of the page there is a reset button to start the series all over again.